HuizhouGrocery/Clock-in-and-clock-out/README.md

   <img src="screenshot/10.jpg" width="510" title="hover text">
 </p>

-We do not explain more about laptop app functions; we just pasted some screenshots in there.
+We do not want to explain more about laptop app functions; we just pasted some screenshots in there.

+Some people may need a LAN network to support your business (factory, warehouse, etc.).
+For instance, you could change this app to run on two laptops in one LAN network.
+And managers could check database details (self-portrait image) on their laptops.
+We do not need to buy expensive cloud or internet.
+We just need a router and wired connection for our hardware and software.

+In our situation, we do not need to build a small web server to transfer data.
+You could build your web server in your production environment.

+When we are using the OpenCV library in our app, we will get cpp errors.
+Which means when you are using Python, you may use cpp functions.
+You do not need to worry about which language you are using.
+You need to think about how you can realize the function you want.